refatwashere/crypto-trader-app/TASKS.md

 - Added cross-platform DB setup helpers: `scripts/dev-setup.sh` and `scripts/dev-setup.cmd` to create/apply DB schema and seed locally.

 - Added a GitHub Actions workflow `.github/workflows/auto-create-pr.yml` that automatically opens a draft PR to `main` when a `feature/**` branch is pushed.
 This uses the repository `GITHUB_TOKEN` and the `peter-evans/create-pull-request` action.

+- Fixed Fly smoke-check failure by binding the Express server to `0.0.0.0` and adding startup and error logging in `backend/app.js` so the platform can detect the listening address and surface errors.
 - Rewrote `README.md` into a modern, detailed, professional guide covering architecture, local dev, testing, deployment to Fly, security, and troubleshooting.

 - Added `backend/.env.example` to document required environment variables.